Desegregation: The Leaders

 December 1953

-Due to the creation of the Mason Magisterial District, the Fairfax County School Board underwent a reorganization in December 1953, increasing from six members to seven members.
+Due to the creation of the Mason Magisterial District, the Fairfax County School Board underwent a reorganization in December 1953.
+It grew from six to seven members.
 Centreville District Representative Charles O. Benham resigned in early January 1954.
 He was replaced on February 3, 1954, by Robert W. Darr.
 The other members of the School Board following the reorganization were Almorine M. Crowther, Robert F. Davis, Floyd Kirby, Sarah D. Lory, Fred W. Robinson, and Richard E. Shands.

 Almorine M. Crowther